doctribute/docbook-to-context-xsl-stylesheets/README.md

 * [Final PDF](http://doctribute.com/blog/resources/003/final.pdf) (3.9 MB).

-The red grid is provided as a separate PDF layer and can be switched off.

 This output needs further tweaks.
 Namely fixing lines exceeding the text area by [setting the less strict alignment tolerance](https://github.com/doctribute/docbook-projects/tree/master/books/sa-mekyzo-czolany-nycbytora).
 However, majority of cases are caused by inability to properly hyphenate those dummy words.
 In the real content such occurrences should be rare.

+The red grid is provided as a separate PDF layer and in e.g. Acrobat Reader it can be [switched off](http://doctribute.com/blog/resources/003/layers.png).
+A drawback of this visualization are blue and yellow boxes shown in the back-of-the-book index.
+It will be improved in an upcoming ConTeXt version.
+Anyway, it is just a minor issue as this visualization is used for debugging purposes only.

 Motivation
 ----------